neura-sx/graphene-book/book/testnets/tutorial-private-testnet.md

 ```

 ### Gain access to the genesis stake
 In Graphene, balances are contained in accounts.
-To import an account into your wallet, all you need to know is its name and its private key.
+To import an account into your wallet, all you need to know its name and its private key.
 We will now import into the wallet an account called `nathan` using the `import_key` command:
 ```
 import_key nathan 5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3